NautilusTrader

 Example

-In the following example we create a Trailing-Stop-Market order on the Binance Futures exchange to SELL 10 ETHUSD-PERP COIN_M margined Perpetual Futures Contracts activating at a price of 5,000 USD, then trailing at an offset of 1% (in basis points) away from the current last traded price:
+In the following example we create a Trailing-Stop-Market order on the Binance Futures exchange to SELL 10 ETHUSD-PERP COIN_M margined Perpetual Futures Contracts.
+It activates at a price of 5,000 USD, then trails at an offset of 1% (in basis points) from the current last traded price:

 use nautilus_model::{